 A lively community of students

-The Students' Union offers 300 student clubs and societies including 65 sports clubs.
-Get involved and make friends.
+The Students' Union offers more than 300 student clubs and societies including 65 sports clubs, giving you lots of opportunities to get involved and make friends.

 Find out more about student life at Bristol.